-- In the climactic battle between Shifu and Tai Lung in Kung Fu Panda, Master Shifu manages to split apart a gigantic boulder the snow leopard kicks at him with a dazzling display of blue light (in Bullet Time no less!).
+- In the climactic battle between Shifu and Tai Lung, Master Shifu manages to split apart a gigantic boulder the snow leopard kicks at him with a dazzling display of blue light (in Bullet Time no less!).
 Later in the fight, although it originally comes from a brazier he knocks over, Tai Lung is able to wield fire in his paws, apparently without even being singed by it.

 - Shifu also demonstrates being able to use something akin to wind powers with his chi, and several characters are shown using nerve attacks.
 The titular Panda defeats Tai Lung with a huge blast, which Shifu threatened to use earlier in the film.

 - In Kung Fu Panda 2, Tigress connects her chi energy with Po's in order to blast him forward in the fight with the Wolf Boss.
 It even leaves a trail of flames.

 - At the Otakon LARP, characters that have Magic or Chi manipulation abilities (which run the entire gamut of options) generally have an ability called “Sense Magic” that allows them to determine when a strong use of power is used nearby.
 It isn't quite The Force Is Strong with This One, because the sense is "a burst of power over there".